 - Internally Created Information

-- o Datatel-CORE Student and Course Administration Database
+- Datatel-CORE Student and Course Administration Database

-- o Internal meeting minutes and activity logs
+- Internal meeting minutes and activity logs

-- o Periodic Program reports and presentations
+- Periodic Program reports and presentations

-- o Student evaluation of programs, instruction and facilities
+- Student evaluation of programs, instruction and facilities

-- o Faculty and Employee reviews and evaluations of College services, procedures and policies
+- Faculty and Employee reviews and evaluations of College services, procedures and policies

 - Minutes of College Committee meetings

-- o Datatel Budget and Facilities Data
+- Datatel Budget and Facilities Data

-- o Established Handbooks and documents of Best Practices
+- Established Handbooks and documents of Best Practices

 - Information Provided from Governing Agencies

-- o SC Technical College System
+- SC Technical College System

-- o SC Commission on Higher Education
+- SC Commission on Higher Education

-- o IPEDS
+- IPEDS

-- Audits
+- o Audits

-- o Grant and Scholarship Resources
+- Grant and Scholarship Resources

-- o Area Commission Documents
+- Area Commission Documents

 - o SC Departments of Education and Commerce

 - Code of Federal Regulations

 - OMB Circular

 - Information Provided from Customers including Students, Business and Industry

 - o Student demographic, admissions, and academic records

-- Employers contact Continuing Education program managers with information on the needs of the workplace, with proposals, references and expected services - o DACUM (Develop a Curriculum) - Advisory Committee Notes - o Program resources evaluations for Internships and Clinicals - Information Collected from Surveys - Student opinions of Instruction, of Services and of College resources - o Alumni evaluation of their preparation for the workplace by the College - Continuing Education course evaluations - o On-line College instructor and course delivery evaluations - o Nationally Normed Student Priority and Satisfaction Inventories - o Nationally Normed Institutional Priority Survey - Peer Reviews and Journals, Conferences
+- Employers contact Continuing Education program managers with information on the needs of the workplace, with proposals, references and expected services

+- DACUM (Develop a Curriculum)

+- Advisory Committee Notes

+- Program resources evaluations for Internships and Clinicals

+- Information Collected from Surveys

+- Student opinions of Instruction, of Services and of College resources

+- Alumni evaluation of their preparation for the workplace by the College

+- Continuing Education course evaluations

+- On-line College instructor and course delivery evaluations

+- Nationally Normed Student Satisfaction Inventories

+- Peer Reviews and Journals, Conferences

 College personnel share ideas and suggest strategies for management, process changes and organizational development in a number of settings.
 They have opportunities to discuss external and internal information in meetings specific to departments, divisions, or across divisions, in committees, in professional meetings or meetings of focus groups to address strategic, academic or student centered questions.
-Additionally, in trainings, professional development and collegewide meetings of strategic nature, such as College-wide Planning Day and Professional Meeting Day, College personnel share data and ideas openly.
+Additionally, in trainings, professional development and college-wide meetings of strategic nature, such as College-wide Planning Day and Professional Meeting Day, College personnel share data and ideas openly.